-A Xerophytic plant profile that can stand out Texas heat is imperative is a successful garden and they need to be properly spaced as well.
+A Xerophytic plant profile that can withstand the Texas heat (or where ever you live for that matter), is imperative for a successful garden and they need to be properly spaced as well.
 Each plant should be able to grow without touching one another.
 You have to know a plant to know how big it gets and you’d be surprised by how many up-sells I see in the way of over-planted beds.
 Overcrowding (overcharging) is a killer that can take years to happen.
 Guaranteed.

 Your designer, or installer should also want to hear your feedback and assist you in your process for three great reasons.

 1) It gives Landscape Designer/Installer valuable feedback on how to improve their business by recognizing common mistakes.